VianaAlexandra/datasets/README.md

-# datasets
+# Datasets
-Datasets for use in courses, exercises, classes, projects and such.
+A collection of simple Datasets for use in courses, exercises, classes, projects and such.
+Feel free to use and share.